qzhang503/proteoQ/README.md

 )
 ```

-Note that we have applied the new grammer of `contain_chars_in("sty",
+Note that we have applied the new grammar of `contain_chars_in("sty",
 pep_seq_mod)` to extract character strings containing lower-case letters
 ‘s’, ‘t’ or ‘y’ under the `pep_seq_mod` column in `Peptide.txt`.
 This
 corresponds to the subsettting of peptides with phosphorylation(s) in